ChristopheLav/appinsights-annotate/README.md

     name: ''

     # Allows to treat error as warning to prevent worlflow failure.
 It is may not
-    # important in some cases if the annocation can not be created.
+    # important in some cases if the annotation can not be created.
     # Default: false
-    treat-error-as-warning: ''
+    treat-error-as-warning: false
 ```
 <!-- end usage -->